-Blanding's turtles (NYS Threatened) occur in and near the Town of Poughkeepsie, and some of the habitat complexes used by these turtles have been identified (Hartwig et al., in prep.).
+Blanding's turtles\ (NYS Threatened) occur in and near Hyde Park, and some of the habitat complexes used (or potentially used) by these turtles have been identified in adjacent towns (Reinmann and Stevens 2007, Hartwig et al. 2009).
 Kettle shrub pools are the typical core wetlands used by the Blanding's turtle in Dutchess County.
-We believe that buttonbush pools also provide core habitat for Blanding's turtles because they are similar in structure and vegetation to kettle shrub pools.
-The Blanding's turtle typically spends winter, and much of the spring, early summer, and fall seasons in its core wetland, which is used for hibernation, thermoregulation, and foraging.
+We believe that buttonbush pools may also provide core habitat for Blanding's turtles because they are similar in structure and vegetation to kettle shrub pools.
+The Blanding's turtle typically spends winter, and much of the spring, early summer, and fall in its core wetland, which is used for hibernation, thermoregulation, and foraging.
 During the active season, Blanding's turtles also use other nearby wetlands, including emergent marshes, swamps, and intermittent woodland pools, for foraging, thermoregulating, rehydrating, and resting.
-Females nest in open, upland habitats with usually coarse-textured, well-drained soil (often gardens, agricultural fields, utility rights-of-way, soil mines, etc.) in late spring to early summer.
+Females nest in open, upland habitats with usually coarse-textured, well-drained soil (often gardens, agricultural fields, utility rightsof-way, lawns, etc.) in late spring to early summer.
 During drought periods and during the nesting season, individuals may move into constructed ponds or other water bodies that retain standing water.
 Maintaining a Blanding's turtle population requires protecting not only the core wetland habitat (e.g., kettle shrub pool or buttonbush pool), but also the associated foraging and drought refuge wetlands, the upland nesting areas, and the upland areas between these habitats.
+Some of the core wetland habitats for Blanding's turtles in Hyde Park may be atypical for the Dutchess County region, and unlike kettle shrub pools or buttonbush pools (e.g., permanent woodland pools or deepwater swamps with long hydroperiods).

-Blanding's turtles travel overland on a day-to-day and seasonal basis to reach foraging areas, nesting sites, overwintering areas, and refuge habitats in an area up to 3,300 ft (1,000 m) from a core wetland habitat.
-In the Northeast and elsewhere in their range, movements of 6,500 feet (2,000 m) or more have been documented on numerous occasions (e.g., Joyal et al. 2001, Fowle 2001).
+Blanding's turtles travel overland on a day-to-day and seasonal basis to reach foraging areas, nesting sites, overwintering areas, and refuge habitats in an area of 3,300 ft (1,000 m) or more from a core wetland habitat.
+In the Northeast and elsewhere in their range, movements of 6,600 feet (2,000 m) and more have been documented on numerous occasions (e.g., Joyal et al. 2001, Fowle 2001).
 Erik Kiviat (pers. comm.) has made similar observations in Dutchess County.
 These long distance movements enable turtles to select alternative habitats as habitat quality or social dynamics change, and to breed with individuals from neighboring habitat complexes.
-Therefore, to define the potential extent of the habitat complex used by a Blanding's turtle population, we delineated 3,300 ft (1,000 m) and 6,500 ft (2,000 m) zones around each pool (Figure 8) (Hartwig et al., in prep.).
-The 1,000 m "Conservation Zone" encompasses the wetlands that the turtles use regularly on a seasonal basis, most of the nesting areas, and most of the travel corridors.
+Therefore, to define the potential extent of the habitat complex used by a Blanding's turtle population, we delineated 3,300-ft (1,000-m) and 6,600-ft (2,000-m) zones around each pool (Figure 9) (Hartwig et al. 2009).
+The 1,000-m "Conservation Zone" encompasses the wetlands that the turtles would use regularly on a seasonal basis, most of the nesting areas, and most of the travel corridors.
 One can expect turtles regularly in this zone throughout the active season (April through October).
-The 2000 m "Area of Concern" includes the landscape within which the Blanding's turtle makes long distance movements to explore new wetlands or to nest.
+The 2,000-m "Area of Concern" includes the landscape within which the Blanding's turtle makes long distance movements to explore new wetlands, seek mates, or nest.
 One can expect a few turtles from a particular core wetland in this zone each year.
 Within these zones, potential Blanding's turtle habitats include both wetlands and upland nesting habitats, as well as the travel corridors between them.